Manage GCP Subnetwork IAM Policies

 expression: request.time < timestamp("2020-01-01T00:00:00Z")

-The condition block adds temporal logic to IAM bindings.
-The expression uses Common Expression Language (CEL) to compare request.time against a timestamp.
-When the condition evaluates to false, the binding no longer grants access.
-This works with SubnetworkIAMPolicy, SubnetworkIAMBinding, and SubnetworkIAMMember.
+The condition block adds temporal constraints to IAM bindings.
+The expression uses CEL (Common Expression Language) to compare request.time against a timestamp.
+The title and description document the condition’s purpose.
+This extends the basic policy pattern with automatic expiration, eliminating manual cleanup.

 Grant a role to multiple members at once